oscafrica/documentation/src/GOVERNANCE.md

 ### Forming a Project

-Requirements for forming a LibreHealth project (or team):
+Requirements for forming a Open Source Community Africa project (or team):

 - A project needs a lead, who is willing to become the project lead of the sub-project.
-- A project needs a sponsor, which can be a project lead of a mature project, a member of the LibreHealth Steering Committee, or the community manager.
+- A project needs a sponsor, which can be a project lead of a mature project, a member of the Open Source Community Africa Steering Committee, or the community manager.
 - There should be no dissent from other community members who would qualify as sponsor (see "Principle: Consensus Decision Making").
 - A project needs a mentor, which can be the project sponsor or a maintainer of a mature project.
-- A project needs to have a relationship to other projects or teams, i.e., it aims to develop software that has a dependency on other LibreHealth projects or teams.
+- A project needs to have a relationship to other projects or teams, i.e., it aims to develop software that has a dependency on other Open Source Community Africa projects or teams.
 If the project needs components in other projects to work, then this should also be stated.
 - A project needs to be large and long-term enough to grant a separate project.
 For example adding support for a new clinical domain, adding additional functionality on top of existing projects, etc. Adding a new feature to an existing project should be performed within an existing project.
-- A project will deliver code using a license that is compatible with other LibreHealth projects, ideally MPL 2.0 HD.
+- A project will deliver code using a license that is compatible with other Open Source Community Africa projects, ideally MPL 2.0 HD.

 The purpose of the project formation phase is to work out what the project is about, get community buy-in and help the future project gain publicity and